bclay/pamentor/index.md

 We think hackathons should be about learning and meeting new people, so we’re here to make it happen.
 Read all about our initiatives, and join us for a new kind of mentoring experience!

 ##Beginner Guides
-To help you learn to hack we have our archive of [tech talks](./TechTalks) and [content](./guide) developed by the team on lots of useful topics.
+To help you learn to hack and learn new technologies, we have our archive of [tech talks](./TechTalks) and [content](./guide) developed by the team on lots of useful topics.

 ##Request A Mentor

-+ You submit a request online at [live.pennapps.com](live.pennapps.com) detailing your question or issue.
++ You submit a request online at [my.pennapps.com/mentor](my.pennapps.com/mentor) detailing your question or issue.
+You will need to be logged in to see the page.

 + The PennApps Mentorship team receives the request and finds an available mentor that we believe fits your needs.

 + The Mentorship team sends you an email with the mentor's contact information.
 Once you receive an email, please contact the mentor and arrange a place to meet.
-We suggest Mentorship Central, located in the Engineering Cafe, as an easily identifiable location.
-If you have any questions, feel free to come to Mentorship Central.
+We suggest Mentorship Central, located in the Engineering Cafe (at area between Levine Hall and the Towne Building), as an easily identifiable location.
+If you have any questions, feel free to come to Mentorship Central and ask one of us for help.!

-##The Dining Philosophers Partnership
+## Dining Philosophers Resources

-PennApps has teamed up with The Dining Philosophers to teach new hackers the basics of hacking!
+PennApps has teamed up with the Dining Philosophers (Penn's CS club) to teach new hackers the basics of hacking!
 The Dining Philosophers has a bunch of homegrown workshops and tutorials on all sorts of useful subjects for new hackers like HTML, CSS, and Javascript.
 [Click here](http://dinphil.github.io) to see all the information from the tutorials, including slides, and code samples.
-There are also ideas for good projects for new hackers.
+We particularly recommend the [Code Weekend](dinphil.github.io/code-weekend) series of workshops that are a brilliant intro to Web Development.

-##At PennApps
+## Workshops at PennApps

-Before PennApps, you should sign up to be a [mentor](https://docs.google.com/forms/d/1jTVRzgrWkAb4unBnGMJpPiAA-dQxm3yb3-FNhWPg8tw/viewform?usp=send_form).
-At PennApps, you can request a mentor any time you want through [my.pennapps.com/mentor](https://my.pennapps.com/mentor).

 At PennApps there will be several events for our new hackers.
-Friday night, we'll be having some intro to hacking talks on topics like HTML/CSS, [iOS](https://www.youtube.com/watch?v=nNa1GEXQZJg), [Arduino](https://www.youtube.com/watch?v=l1M1zBkxVX0), and web technologies.
-There will also be a team formation event on Friday.
-You'll be able to find mentors in the Mentor Hub for most of the weekend!
+Friday night, we'll be having some intro to hacking talks on topics like web design, Android, [iOS](https://www.youtube.com/watch?v=nNa1GEXQZJg), [Arduino](https://www.youtube.com/watch?v=l1M1zBkxVX0), Civic Hacking and Design.
+There will be even more workshops Saturday afternoon on Ruby, Gotta code 'em all, and deploying your apps to the Appstore or the web through Heroku.

+There will also be a team formation event on Friday for both Hacker Guru teams and regualr teams.
+You'll be able to find mentors in the Mentor Hub (Engineering Cafe) for most of the weekend!

 <script markdown="1">
 nav.registerCollapse($('#navbar'), function() {